ck37/varimpact/README.md

 covariate list is ranked by order of importance.
-This can be used for exploratory data analysis, for dimensionality reduction, for experimental design (e.g. to determine blocking and re-randomization), to reduce variance in an estimation procedure, etc. See Hubbard & van der Laan (2016) and Hubbard, Kennedy, & van der Laan (2017) for more details.
+This can be used for exploratory data analysis, for dimensionality reduction, for experimental design (e.g. to determine blocking and re-randomization), to reduce variance in an estimation procedure, etc. See Hubbard, Kennedy, & van der Laan (2018) for more details, or Hubbard & van der Laan (2016) for an earlier description.

 ## Details